rstacruz/rsjs/README.md

 })
 ```

+## Writing code without onmount

+The [onmount] library solves many pitfalls when writing component behaviors.
+If you choose not to use it, however, be prepared to deal with those caveats on your own.
+This next section describes these cases in detail.

 ### Use document.ready

 Add your events and initialization code under the [document.ready] handler.
 This assures you that the element you're binding behaviors to already exists.
 (There is an exception to this--see the next section).